Podcastindex-org/podcast-namespace/README.md

 Tags [listed here](https://github.com/Podcastindex-org/podcast-namespace/labels/phase6) are under consideration for inclusion in this phase.
 New tag submissions are welcome.

-Additionally, the following tags have been formally adopted into the namespace in this phase.
+Additionally, the following tags have been formally adopted into the namespace in this phase:

+- **\<podcast:txt>** <br>

 They are fully documented in the XMLNS document located [here](docs/1.0.md).
 Please see that file for full implementation details.

-- **\<podcast:txt>** <br>

 <br>